deezombiedude612/wp-labs/docs/src/lab03.md

 <meta name="viewport" content="width=device-width, initial-scale=1.0" />
 ```

-This will set the viewport of the web page, which will give the browser instructions on how to control the page's dimensions and scaling.
+This will set the viewport of the webpage, which will give the browser instructions on how to control the page's dimensions and scaling.

 Apart from that, media queries were used to cater for different screen sizes.
 Look up media queries online and try to incorporate it into your web form.
-You may use your browser's inspector tool to simulate viewing the web page from a mobile device of your own choosing.
+You may use your browser's inspector tool to simulate viewing the webpage from a mobile device of your own choosing.

 <!-- ::: warning SUBMISSION
 **Complete the given practical and submit it as your lecture attendance for Week 4.**